dan-madsen/AzNetworkDiagram/README.md

 # Changelog (since v1.0.1)
 ## Not released @ Powershell Gallery, yet
 - Improved ranking (visual layput) for diagrams.
 On by default, but adjusted ranking can be disabled by "-EnableRanking $false"
+- DNS Private Resolver references to subnets (inbound and outbound)
+- App Service references to subnets
+- AzureFirewallManagementSubnet, now has a proper icon
+- Private Endpoints now have the IP address displayed
+- App Services which are function apps, now have a proper icon
 ## v1.4
 - New support for
   - Elastic SAN